ThrillStays

 Best hikes:

 • Triglav Summit (2 days, hut-to-hut): The most significant Slovenian hiking achievement.
 The standard route ascends via the Vrata Valley and Dom Planika hut.
-The summit is exposed and requires basic scrambling comfort; in July–August, the route is well-populated.
+The summit is exposed and requires basic scrambling comfort.
 Grade: difficult.

 • The Seven Lakes Valley (Dolina Triglavskih jezer, 2-3 days): A high-altitude circuit through a chain of alpine lakes, with overnights at mountain huts.
 One of Slovenia’s finest multi-day hiking routes.